 1. North Coast 500, Scotland

-This circular route is a greatest hits of Scottish icons, stretching across 805km of lonely single-track.
-Skirting the coast from Inverness and the Black Isle, past the seaboard crags of Caithness, Sutherland and Wester Ross, it offers up uncanny ruins, rugged fairways, toothy castles, shingle-sand beaches, tiny fishing hamlets and peaty whisky distilleries.
+This circular route is a greatest hits of Scottish icons, stretching across 805 km of back roads.
+Skirting the coast from Inverness and the Black Isle, past the seaboard crags of Caithness, Sutherland and Wester Ross, it offers up gothic ruins, rugged fairways, historic castles, shingle-sand beaches, tiny fishing hamlets and peaty whisky distilleries.
 Even the name is a doff of the cap to The Proclaimers.

 Along the way, the road becomes a symphony, building note after note, bend by bend, from its rallying start through the east coast villages of Dornoch and Wick to Aultbea, Poolewe and Gairloch on the savage west coast.
 Here, it reaches a crescendo below the impregnable peaks of Loch Maree.

-Finally, the road reaches the nuttily brilliant Bealach na Bà, which loops up and over the Applecross Peninsula like a piece of gigantic spaghetti.
+Finally, the road reaches the brilliant Bealach na Bà, which loops up and over the Applecross Peninsula like a piece of gigantic spaghetti.
 It could scarcely be more isolated or awe-inspiring.

-Best for: escaping urban life and unexpected traffic jams, courtesy of wayward Highland cows and stags.
+Best for: Escaping urban life and enjoying unexpected traffic jams, courtesy of wayward Highland cows and stags.

 Need to know: Accommodation options are few and far between, so book in advance.
 Outside of summer, you’ll have the route to yourself, when even a witches’ brew of winter clouds couldn’t dampen the drama or Highland spirit.